Key Takeaways

 How Much Business Interruption Insurance Do I Need?

-Business interruption insurance isn't legally required anywhere in the United States.
-Your lender might require it if you have a commercial mortgage or business loan, but the real question is whether you can afford to go without it.
-Most small businesses struggle to pay rent, loans, and wages during a lengthy closure when money isn't coming in.
+Business interruption insurance isn't legally required in the United States.
+Your lender might require it for commercial mortgages or business loans, but the real question is whether you can afford to go without it.
+Most small businesses struggle to pay rent, loans and wages during lengthy closures when revenue stops.

-Add up fixed costs like rent, loan payments, payroll and utilities that continue even when you're closed.
-These expenses don't pause during a disaster, so underestimating them leaves you scrambling for cash when you need it most.
+Add up fixed costs like rent, loan payments, payroll and utilities that continue during closures.
+These expenses don't pause during disasters, so accurate estimates prevent cash flow gaps when you need funds most.

-Account for peak earning periods that you might miss during extended closures.
-If disaster strikes during your busy season, you're not just losing average income.
-You're losing your most profitable months that often carry you through slower periods.
+Account for peak earning periods you might miss during extended closures.
+Disasters during busy seasons cost more than average monthly income; you lose the profitable months that carry you through slower periods.

 Business Interruption Insurance: Bottom Line

-Business interruption insurance protects your income when covered disasters like fires or floods shut you down temporarily.
-However, it doesn't cover every type of disruption, such as cyber attacks and earthquakes.
+Business interruption insurance protects your income when covered disasters like fires or floods shut you down temporarily, but it doesn't cover every type of disruption, such as cyber attacks and earthquakes.
 Review your monthly expenses, income history, recovery timeline and seasonal patterns to determine the right coverage for your business.

 Business Interruption Insurance Coverage: FAQ